Optional

 types, depending on the async work required to (potentially) produce a value.

-These types are actually just aliases for Iterable
+These types are actually just aliases for Iterable, AsyncIterable, and

 representations from the regular iterable types.